Toward a systematic discovery of artificial functional magnetic materials: Low Energy Ion Irradiation in Anatase T i O

-To check the predictions of the calculations, we irradiated three anatase TiO$_2$ thin film samples, grown in the (001) crystal direction with Ar$^+$ ions at $E_\mathrm{ion} = 200$~eV, 500~eV and 1000~eV, respectively, and measured the resulting magnetic properties as a function of the irradiation fluence.
-Figure~\ref{fig:5}(a) shows two typical hysteresis curves, measured at room temperature and after the sample had been irradiated with a fluence of $0.6\times 10^{16}$~cm$^{-2}$ (blue) and $8.7\times 10^{16}$~cm$^{-2}$ (orange) at $E_\mathrm{ion} = 1000$~eV.
-After subtracting the linear diamagnetic background (Figure~\ref{fig:5}(b)), a hysteretic FM signal clearly appears, showing a magnetic moment at saturation that increases with ion fluence.
+Figure~\ref{fig:10}(a) shows two typical hysteresis curves, measured at room temperature and after sample S1000 had been irradiated with a fluence of $0.6\times 10^{16}$~cm$^{-2}$ (blue) and $8.7\times 10^{16}$~cm$^{-2}$ (orange).
+After subtracting the linear diamagnetic background (Figure~\ref{fig:10}(b)), a hysteretic FM signal clearly appears, showing a magnetic moment at saturation $m_\mathrm{sat}$ that increases with ion fluence (hysteresis curves at all irradiation fluences are shown in Figures S1-S3 in the supporting information).
+Figure~\ref{fig:10}(c) shows the zero-field cooled (ZFC) and field cooled (FC) curves, measured at an irradiation fluence of $18.3\times 10^{16}$~cm$^{-2}$, in the temperature range 2-380~K and at an applied magnetic field of $B=0.05$~T. The opening between the ZFC and FC curves is a clear sign of a FM phase.

-By systematically measuring the magnetic properties of the samples as a function of the irradiation fluence, we can gain some insight into the evolution of the emerging FM phase.
-Figure~\ref{fig:6} shows the total magnetic moment at saturation at 300~K, $m_\mathrm{sat}$, after subtracting the linear diamagnetic background, as a function of the irradiation fluence, for the three samples irradiated at $E_\mathrm{ion} = 200$~eV, 500~eV and 1000~eV.
-We note that the results obtained at $E_\mathrm{ion} = 500$~eV irradiation energy, which were measured first, are noisier than those obtained at $E_\mathrm{ion}=200$~eV and $E_\mathrm{ion}=1000$~eV.
-The measurement setup and sample holder were then optimized to reduce the background noise.
+By systematically measuring the magnetic hysteresis of the samples as a function of the irradiation fluence, we can gain some insight into the evolution of the emerging FM phase.
+Figure~\ref{fig:11}(a) shows the total magnetic moment at saturation at $T=300$~K, $m_\mathrm{sat}$, after subtracting the linear diamagnetic background, as a function of the irradiation fluence, for the three samples S200, S500 and S1000.
+The values of $m_\mathrm{sat}$ have been obtained by fitting the hysteresis curves with Equation~(\ref{eq:hysteresis_model}).
+The background signal $m_0$, measured in each sample before any irradiation was subtracted.
+The magnetization $M_\mathrm{sat}$ was calculated from the measured total moment $m_\mathrm{sat}$ taking into account the equilibrium volume of the magnetic phase predicted from the phase diagram (Figure~\ref{fig:9}).

-We first observe that the moment at saturation increases with increasing total irradiation fluence.
-This is expected, as increasing the irradiation fluence also increases the density of dFP defect complexes.
-Upon reaching a critical local defect density of roughly 5\% in the bulk, the magnetic moments localized at each dFP are expected to couple ferromagnetically.
-Therefore, increasing the defect density is reflected in the increase of the measured moment at saturation $m_\mathrm{sat}$.
-At a certain fluence, which depends on the ion energy $E_\mathrm{ion}$, $m_\mathrm{sat}$ stops to increase and we observe a maximum value that itself also depends on the ion energy.
-The irradiation fluence at which the maximum magnetic moment is reached increases, while the maximum moment reached decreases with ion energy.
+We first observe that the moment at saturation increases with increasing total irradiation fluence and saturates at high fluences.
+This is expected, as increasing the irradiation fluence also increases the density of dFP defect complexes until the defect creation and sputtering processes reach equilibrium, in agreement with the phase diagram (Figure~\ref{fig:9}).
+The saturation magnetization of all three samples reaches values of the order of 35~Am$^2$kg$^{-1}$, which corresponds to a mean dFP concentration of $\sim 17$~at.~\% or one dFP per unit cell.